-Each year at Penn State University, the College of the Liberal Arts, the College of Health and Human Development, and the Population Research Institute hold a two-day symposium focused on a key problem facing families.
-The symposium, now known as the National Symposium on Family Issues, brings together 200 scholars and policy experts with the following aims:
+Each year, the Population Research Institute and Social Science Research Institute at Penn State hold a two-day symposium that focuses on a key problem of relevance to family studies.
+The symposium, known as the National Symposium on Family Issues, brings together 200 or more scholars, practitioners, and policy experts to:

-- promote interdisciplinary dialogue and to stimulate research on family issues
+- Promote interdisciplinary dialogue to stimulate research on family issues.

-- promote scholarly excellence by inviting leaders in the field to present
+- Advance scholarly excellence by inviting leaders in the field to present their work.

 - Identify important issues that do not receive sufficient attention from researchers who study families.